L On North

 Planning Your Visit

 L On North is located at 113 N Park Square in Marietta, Georgia 30060, facing the historic town square directly.
 Given the positioning and evident ambition, reservations in advance are advisable, particularly on weekend evenings when the square draws visitors from across the Atlanta metro.
-For current hours, booking availability, and any allergy or dietary accommodation needs, contacting the venue directly or checking current listings is the most reliable approach, as operational details are subject to change.
-The square itself is walkable from several nearby parking areas, making arrival direct whether you are coming from within Marietta or making the drive from Atlanta.
-The Inn at Little Washington and 8 1/2 Otto e Mezzo Bombana in Hong Kong represent the kind of destination-dining experiences that justify multi-day travel planning; L On North operates at a more accessible register, but the ingredient-forward approach suggests an experience worth scheduling rather than walking into without thought.
+For current hours, see the venue's regular schedule.
+The square itself is walkable from nearby parking areas.
+The Inn at Little Washington and 8 1/2 Otto e Mezzo Bombana in Hong Kong represent the kind of destination-dining experiences that justify multi-day travel planning; L On North operates at a more accessible register.

 Side-by-Side Snapshot